Note: This document references views and actions that are only available to Echo Administrators

 This will become your template file for the import.

 Mandatory fields are: Action, User ID or Username and any information that needs to be changed.
-If you are not changing all of the information for a user, then you can leave the field blank.

 - Action - (Mandatory) Enter either EDIT or DELETE

 - UserID - (Mandatory) This is the Echo unique identifier for the account.
 It is the ID that was created when the account was created.

 - Username - (Mandatory if UserID not available) Can be used as the unique identifier, unless this is the field that you are changing, then the UserID is Mandatory

 - External ID - Remove unless you are changing

 - Last Name - Remove unless you are changing